Skip to main content

 Lifecycle

-All adapters referenced by at least one tool are initialized in parallel at startup.
-Each connector establishes its pool and runs a connectivity check.
-If any connector fails — unreachable host, invalid credentials, network timeout — the runtime exits immediately.
-This fail-fast behavior prevents serving tools that would error on every request.
+Every adapter your tools use starts in parallel when the server boots.
+Each connector opens its pool and checks connectivity.
+If any check fails (bad host, credentials, timeout), Hyperterse exits so you do not serve tools that would fail every call.
 On shutdown (SIGINT / SIGTERM), all connectors close concurrently after in-flight queries complete.

 Further reading